strange, bizarre and kooky holidays happening in July

 What festival would be complete without a beauty pageant?
 Anyone in shorts can compete in the Mosquito Legs Contest.

-Other events are the Mosquito Chase 5K Run, Horseshoe Pitching Tournament, BBQ and Fajita Cook-off, Haystack Dive, Bingo and 6oo-meter Kids Run.
+Other events are the Mosquito Chase 5K Run, Horseshoe Pitching Tournament, Cornhole Toss, BBQ and Fajita Cook-off, Haystack Dive, Bingo, and 6oo-meter Kids Run.

-A dark side to the proceedings is revealed by the sponsorship of Dow, Olin and BASF chemical companies and Killum Pest Control.
+A darker side to the proceedings is revealed by the sponsorship of Dow and BASF chemical companies and Killum Pest Control.
 We urge all mosquitoes to beware.
 Willie has sold you out: it’s a trap!

 Share this: